Gerhard A. Holzapfel: Research

 Holzapfel's research has mainly focused on nonlinear continuum mechanics, multi-scale constitutive modeling of solids at finite strains including fiber reinforcement, computational methods, fracture, and material failure.
 He has made seminal contributions to biomechanics, embracing experiments, continuum mechanics modeling and finite element implementations for a variety of soft biological tissues including artery walls, heart tissue, and brain tissues.

 In recent years, he has increasingly directed his attention towards the biomechanics and mechanobiology of soft biological tissues, the cardiovascular system including blood vessels in health and diseases such as aneurysm and aortic dissection, therapeutic interventions such as balloon angioplasty and stent implantation.

 He has also made contributions in experimental biomechanics addressing phenomena at the nano, micro, or macrolevels.
 He used polarized light microscopy, second-harmonic imaging, and two-photon excitation microscopy together with medical image processing to visualize the nanostructure of soft tissues.

+In Nov.
+2024, Holzapfel received a European Research Council (ERC) Synergy Grant (MechVivo) to work with two other principal investigators on the "Mechanical Characterization of Soft Tissue In Vivo by Microstructural Imaging and Physics-Informed Neural Networks: Bridging the Gap Between Biomechanics and Clinical Practice".